-Goodearl + Bailey provide the perfect 'Fabric Solution' for every project.
+Goodearl + Bailey provide the perfect 'Fabric Solution' for every space.
 We work closely with our clients from design through to finished product for hotels, resorts, restaurants, commercial and residential projects.

 Our company offers a diverse range of products, so that every need is met.
 These include industrial textile fabrics, canvas awnings and blind fabrics, internal window furnishings, marine and motor trimming solutions, tension and membrane structures, general canvas and PVC goods, transport, artist fabrics, commercial shade and sails and soft furnishings fabrics.

 Our focus is on partnership – growing with our clients to meet their needs

 The Goodearl + Bailey partnership goes back to 1886 when David Goodearl’s Great Grandfather started manufacturing bedding and importing furniture from England.
 He commenced canvas goods manufacture towards the turn of the century, which soon grew into being an integral part of the business.

 In 1957, two remarkable men by the names of Gordon Bailey and David Goodearl became equal shareholders of Goodearls Pty Ltd. In 1972 the company changed its name to Goodearl + Bailey.

 At this time Mick Duggan joined Goodearl + Bailey as General Manager of the canvas goods division.
 The company was involved in manufacturing and selling of internal and external blinds, awnings, horse rugs, tents, piano covers, caravan annexes, trailer covers, paint drop sheets and mattress protectors.
 Anything that could be made from fabric we could make it.

 After 21 years David and Gordon announced their retirement in 1993, and Mick Duggan became an equal partner with Richard Goodearl (David’s son).